Types of Aid

 A grant is a type of financial aid that does not require repayment.
 John Tyler Community College participates in several need-based federal- and state-funded grant programs.
 Students who have completed a bachelor’s degree are not eligible to receive any of the types of aid below.

 The following need-based grant programs are available at John Tyler:

 Federal Pell Grant

 The Federal Pell Grant is an award for undergraduates only with no prior bachelor’s or professional degree.
 Eligibility is primarily based on the Expected Family Contribution (EFC) but is also affected by enrollment status.
 The EFC must be 5576 or less.
 The maximum award for the 2019-2020 academic year is $6195, with a minimum of $657.
 A minimum of 12 credit hours each semester is required to receive full eligibility, with pro-rated awards going to students with less than 12 credits.

 FSEOG is for undergraduate Federal Pell Grant recipients with exceptional financial need (i.e., students with the lowest EFCs).
 Students may receive up to $2,000 a year depending on eligibility and funding level.
 Preference is given to out-of-state students whose tuition charges are significantly higher.

-COMA is a state-funded grant that provides assistance to undergraduate Virginia residents to a maximum of tuition and fees per academic year.
-A minimum of 6 credit hours is required each semester in order to receive COMA.
+Virginia Commonwealth Grant is a state-funded grant that provides assistance to undergraduate Virginia residents to a maximum of tuition and fees per academic year.
+A minimum of 6 credit hours is required each semester in order to receive Virginia Commonwealth Grant.

 VGAP (Virginia Guaranteed Assistance Program)